 you have been advised that an extension of the 30-day time period is necessary and you do not agree with the extension

 your request for a correction of your personal information has been denied

-someone is requesting your personal information (or other information in which you have an interest) from a public institution; the institution has decided to release the information and you disagree with the decision
+someone is requesting your personal information or other information in which you have an interest from a public institution; the institution has decided to release the information and you disagree with the decision

+If you disagree with a decision concerning your records of personal health information, you can make a complaint.
 If you disagree with a child and family service provider’s decision about access or corrections to your personal information in your file, you can make a complaint.